senips/oxime/README.md

-# SeleniumWrap
+# Oxime

-SeleniumWrap is a simple web driver wrapper framework which allows you to write your test code that are neutral to your underlying web driver.
-A way to go if you need to hook up to a different vendor api later point for some reasons.
-So write your test independent of Selenium calls and keep your test code clean and get great control over it in managing its life cycle.
+Oxime is a simple adapter framework that works with various popular web testing frameworks such as WebDriverJS, Cypress and Puppeteer.

+Why is this needed?
+The simple reason is to avoid direct use of any vendor framework implementaion in your test code so that it gives you flexibility of choice and version upgrades easily.
+Moreoever, we beleive that your testing code should be independent of vendor implementation in a neutral way!

 ![](https://github.com/senips/selenium-wrap/blob/master/doc/images/automationwrapperfram.png)